rastringer/blockstart/README.md

 ### Set up

-With Node.js and npm installed, clone this repository, cd into the project in your terminal type:
+With Node.js and npm installed, clone this repository, cd into the project and in the terminal type:

 `npm install`

 `npm run dev`

 ### The problem